CausalCompass: Evaluating the Robustness of Time-Series Causal Discovery in Misspecified Scenarios: Introduction

 Our study conducts an extensive empirical evaluation of both classical and cutting-edge TSCD methods under violations of modeling assumptions.
 The vanilla data considered encompass both linear and nonlinear settings, ensuring a fair comparison across different approaches.
 We evaluate representative constraint-based, noise-based, score-based, topology-based, Granger causality-based, and deep learning-based methods, covering the broadest range of method categories considered in the existing literature and enabling a comprehensive assessment of TSCD.
 Notably, our work fills a critical gap in the literature by providing the first systematic evaluation of deep learning-based methods under diverse misspecified scenarios.
 Given their practical potential, assessing the robustness of deep learning-based approaches is of particular importance.
 Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We conduct large-scale experiments on six major categories of mainstream TSCD algorithms across eight substantially different scenarios involving violations of modeling assumptions.
 In total, our evaluation comprises over 110,000 experimental runs across eleven distinct TSCD algorithms.

 \item Our results reveal that, overall, the best-performing methods across diverse scenarios are almost invariably deep learning-based approaches.
 We further provide hyperparameter sensitivity analyses to deepen the understanding of method performance.
+We also conduct ablation experiments to explain the strong performance of deep learning-based methods under misspecified settings.
 In addition, we find that NTS-NOTEARS is highly sensitive to standardized preprocessing in practice.
 Given the robustness exhibited by deep learning-based methods under misspecified settings, conducting more in-depth investigations into these approaches holds significant value.

-\item We introduce the CausalCompass benchmark suite, which supports both linear and nonlinear vanilla models and encompasses eight misspecified scenarios, including mixed data, nonstationarity, standardization, trends and seasonality, latent confounders, min--max normalization, measurement error, and missing data.
+\item We introduce CausalCompass, released as a Python package with comprehensive documentation, which supports both linear and nonlinear vanilla models, encompasses eight misspecified scenarios, and provides unified interfaces for all eleven benchmark algorithms.
 The benchmark offers flexible parameter configurations and strong extensibility.
 Through this contribution, we aim to advance the understanding of the performance limits of TSCD algorithms, foster the development of more robust TSCD methods, and ultimately promote the broader adoption of TSCD in practice. \end{itemize}